k-sink/MACH_Explorer/README.md

-# MACH EXPLORER DESKTOP APPLICATION
+# 🔹 MACH EXPLORER DESKTOP APPLICATION 🔹

 The Mach Explorer is a desktop application developed in tandem with the MACH dataset (Sink et al, 2025).
 This app allows users to navigate and manipulate the MACH dataset, which contains daily climate and streamflow data (1980-2023) and catchment attributes for 1,014 watersheds, along with daily climate and streamflow data (1949-1979) for 395 watersheds within the United States.

 <br>

-## DATASET IMPORT TAB
+## 🔹DATASET IMPORT TAB
 Enables the application to access timeseries data located on a user's local machine.
 The folder location(s) are necessary for the data tabs.
 Only time series data needs to be downloaded.
 All other data is included with the app with the exception of the detailed dam information, which can be found on zenodo.